 People — not products — are your most valuable asset

 It’s easy to get caught up on what we’re selling.
 After all, it’s why we have a business in the first place and it’s how we keep our people gainfully employed.
 But putting products ahead of people is a mistake.
 Your employees are your most valuable asset in your digital transformation journey.
 Successful organizations understand that true transformation is only possible when everyone is on board.
-This means ensuring that your strategy is aligned with your culture.
+This means ensuring that your digital transformation strategy is aligned with your culture.
 Taking measures ahead of time to get everything in sync means reducing challenges and avoiding roadblocks later on — which brings us to our next point.

 When was the last time you actually updated your company’s core values?
 I’m going to make a fair assumption that it’s been a while — as in years or, for some, possibly decades.
 If your business falls into this category, it’s time to take a deep breath, dust off that old mission statement, and determine precisely how it fits with where you’re headed next.
-Failing to ensure your goals are in line with your values can create problems down the road, such as low employee morale and issues attracting top talent.
+Failing to ensure your digital transformation goals are in line with your core values can create problems down the road, such as low employee morale and issues attracting top talent.

 Ditch outdated thinking